 Lake Wenatchee State Park has a variety of winter recreation opportunities ranging from sledding, cross-country skiing, snow camping, to snowshoeing.

 The area manages four sno-parks, including South Park, North Park, Nason Ridge, and Chiwawa.
-They provide more than 50k of groomed ski trails and 12 miles of snowshoe trails.
+They provide more than 50k groomed ski trails and 12 miles of snowshoe trails.

 South Park has 12k groomed trails running through the forest, along the lakeshore, and above the Wenatchee River.
 The North Park offers 5.3k of scenic groomed trails, a peaceful alternative to the bustling trails of the South Park.